gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 ```

 #note
-> `this` is an implicit pointer available inside **non-static member functions** of a class or struct , and it points to the object that invoked the method.
+> `this` is an implicit pointer available inside **non-static member functions** of a class or struct , and it points to the object that invoked/called the method.

 - It holds the **address** of the object that invoked the member function or the constructor.
 ```cpp